 - Everyone seems to understand DRY is good at the program level, but they don’t seem to understand it at the community level.
-There is too little code reuse in the software community.

 - Examples of useless duplication include many programming languages, libraries, package managers, data-stores, tools

 - This community duplication reduces interoperability and slows productivity across the board